 Subjects: Arts and Literature

 AustLit provides authoritative information on hundreds of thousands of important Australian literature works and more than 100,000 Australian authors and literary organizations.
 Indexes and describes the works and includes some literary criticism.
 Covers works from 1780 to the present day, with some full-text access from 1795 to the 1930s.

-EEBO is a full-text electronic collection of images of all books, pamphlets, and broadsides published in the English language in any country from 1475 through 1700.
+Digitized books, pamphlets, proclamations, almanacs, and broadsides published in the English language in any country from 1475 through 1700.
 Note that searching is limited to title, author, and subject.
 It includes the works listed in: --Pollard & Redgrave's Short-Title Catalogue (printed materials published in English from 1475 to 1640) --Wing's Short-Title Catalogue (printed materials published in English from 1641 to 1700) --Thomason Tracts (compendium of broadsides on the English Civil War printed between 1640 and 1661).
 The EEBO Text Creation Partnership (EEBO-TCP), a separate but closely linked project at the University of Michigan, is creating a subset of fully searchable texts from the titles available in EEBO.

 Sage Journals Online provides online access to the full text of individual Sage journals.
 Sage publishes journals in the health sciences, social sciences & humanities, materials sciences & engineering, and life & biomedical sciences.
 Georgetown subscribes to selected Sage titles.